eyra/port/README.md

 ### D3I Pilot

 The first phase of the project ended in December 2022 and resulted in an MVP solution to run one Port app on top of a Next bundle.
 This Next + Port combi can be released as a Docker image and deployed on [Azure Web App Service](https://azure.microsoft.com/en-us/products/app-service/web).

+# Contributing

+We want to make contributing to this project as easy and transparent as possible, whether it's:

+* Reporting a bug
+* Discussing the current state of the code
+* Submitting a fix
+* Proposing new features

+If you have any questions, find any bugs, or have any ideas, read how to contribute [here](https://github.com/eyra/port/blob/master/CONTRIBUTING.md).